microsoft/secure-software-supply-chain-on-aks/config/environment.md

 The Helm chart version of Ratify to be deployed. _The Helm chart version will probably not match the applicable GitHub release._

 There is an option to set in "sssc.config".
-If not provided, "1.12.0" will be used.
+If not provided, "1.12.1" will be used. _Changing this value is not recommended as there is an increased risk of CRDs and configuration incompatibility due to the breaking changes between Helm chart versions 1.12.0 / 1.12.1 and older or newer releases._

 **Script references**: